araobp/virtual-showroom/AI_Controlled.md

 # AI-Controlled Virtual Showroom (Multimodal LLM use case)

+Showrooms can be costly, but the cost-effectiveness is unclear.
+Therefore, companies generally aim to achieve semi-automation using AI.

 ## Experiment: ChatGPT can be a tour guide on its own without text-only RAG

 <table>